alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_075_eng.md

 Marine biologist Tetsuro and his son Yosuke were living in the Fiji Islands of the South Pacific for Tetsuro's research.
 One day, while Yosuke was heading to school on the main island by jet ski, he encountered a baby of a mysterious creature resembling a seal washed up on the beach.
 He brought it home to show his father.
 Amazingly, it was a baby plesiosaur - a dinosaur that should have been extinct since ancient times.
 They began life with this baby, named "COO," but danger approached Yosuke and his father from those targeting COO...

 Far from not knowing it, I was actually a huge fan of the author Kageyama Tamio and had read almost all of his works.
-Particularly this "*COO: From a Far Sea*" was one of my favorite books, and I properly owned the first edition.
+Particularly this "*COO: From a Far Sea*" was one of my favourite books, and I properly owned the first edition.

 That it was from the same Kadokawa Shoten (角川書店) as *Space Prince Tenjou-hen*, that it was planned to be a theatrical work of over 90 minutes, that the characters would be by Okura Masahiko (大倉雅彦), that the art director hadn't been decided yet (later decided to be Yamamoto Nizo), that production would start immediately after *Space Prince Tenjou-hen* finished - as Director Imazawa spoke these details quietly, gently, and slowly, I was listening with tremendous internal excitement.